Parental leave in the United States: Current legislation

-These federal laws and amendments have increased accessibility and quality of care for prenatal and postnatal mothers and families.
+These federal laws and amendments have increased the accessibility and quality of care for prenatal and postnatal mothers and families.
 For example, before the Affordable Care Act, only 12% of insurance plans sold in the individual market included maternity coverage.
-Also, according to a journal study on FMLA by researchers at the University of Maryland, it was found that mothers who benefitted from FMLA were returned to the same job and sooner than before FMLA thus showing the impact of job stability for mothers.
+Also, according to a journal study on FMLA by researchers at the University of Maryland, it was found that mothers who benefitted from FMLA returned to the same job sooner, which depicts the impact of job stability for mothers.
 Nonetheless, many employees are still ineligible for the FMLA.
 According to the Family and Medical Leave Report in 2012, only 59% of American employees were eligible under the FMLA.
-Additionally, employees who returned after FMLA, women exclusively, were given lower wages than the ones to when they left.
+Additionally, female employees who returned after FMLA were given lower wages than when they left.
 This comes from the same study by researchers at the University of Maryland, as aforementioned.
-It should be said that these lower wages may have not been permanent since the study only went to highlight women's experience with maternity leave two years after they leave.
+It should be said that these lower wages may not have been permanent since the study only went to highlight women's experience with maternity leave two years after they left.

-In recent polls from 2017, Democrats and Republicans both are in high support of federal funding for paid maternity and family leave.
-According to a study done by the Brookings Institution, a non-profit think tank in D.C., 71% of Republicans and 83% of Democrats support for a paid leave policy.
+In polls from 2017, Democrats and Republicans both are in high support of federal funding for paid maternity and family leave.
+According to a study done by the Brookings Institution, a non-profit think tank in D.C., 71% of Republicans and 83% of Democrats support a paid leave policy.
 Although the study did not reach a particular compromise on how the policies should work, who should pay for it, how much, and other concerns that might factor into creating a universal paid parental leave policy, it reached a conclusion.
 Among the diverse group of researchers with different political and economic views, everyone believed that it is worthwhile to consider a federal paid leave policy.
-One reason is that the "USis the only advanced country that provides no public support to new parents."
+One reason is that the "US is the only advanced country that provides no public support to new parents."